Binghamton University, Executive Director, Office of Emergency Management

 Illinois State University, Director of Emergency Management

-IAEM members interested in participating in this committee should email the committee leadership and tell them how you can contribute to or learn from this committee’s important work.
-IAEM members may easily retrieve the committee leadership email addresses by downloading the complete list.
+IAEM-USA members interested in participating in this committee should email the committee leadership and tell them how you can contribute to or learn from this committee's important work.
+Members may retrieve leadership email addresses by searching the membership directory.

 The purpose of the IAEM-USA Universities & Colleges Caucus (UCC) is to represent emergency management issues surrounding college and university campuses.
 Although they are a part of the communities in which they reside, higher education institutions take on special and sometimes unique considerations when preparing their students, faculty, staff and visitors for responding to, recovering from and mitigating against emergencies.
 The purpose of this caucus is to provide emergency managers from higher education institutions a voice on a national and international scale to ensure their needs are also being addressed by government and industry officials.

 All members of IAEM are eligible to be members of the Universities and Colleges Caucus.
 To be eligible to hold office in the caucus, and participate in the selection process for caucus officers, you must be a member of the IAEM-USA council and be an emergency management practitioner for an institution of higher education.
 To join the caucus, please complete the online form.

 An “emergency management practitioner” is defined by the caucus rules as a university or college employee who has been designated by his or her administration with a primary role in administering emergency preparedness and management functions at their institution.

 The UCC uses an online collaboration tool named Basecamp to share information, documents, an events calendar, and advance the goals of the caucus.
 All caucus members who are emergency management practitioners are provided access to Basecamp, including the UCC repository, a place where practitioners can share documents such as response plans, exercise plans, job descriptions, and after action reports.
 Access Basecamp at https://basecamp.com.